 Battle in the Pacific, the Western Allies vs Japan

 Over in the east Japan invaded French Indochina (Vietnam) in September 1940.

-Note, base of operations for the Pacific War was initially in Melbourne starting in February 1942, shifting to Brisbane in July 1942 for the next three years.
-US Commander in Chief was General Macarthur, with his headquarters based in the AMP building in Queen Street, later renamed Macarthur Chambers in his honour.
+Note, Australia's base of operations during the Pacific War was initially in Melbourne after February 1942, shifting to Brisbane on 21 July, lasting three years.
+US Commander in Chief was the aforementioned Douglas Macarthur, with his headquarters based in the AMP building in Queen Street, later renamed Macarthur Chambers in his honour.

-- 17th October 1944: Battle of Leyte in the Philippines.
+- 17th October 1944: Battle of Leyte in the Philippines with General Macarthur returning (as promised) on 20th October.
 Taken by the Allies on 26th December.

 - 13th December 1944: Mindoro in the Philippines falls to the Allies over a 3 day battle.

 - 3rd February 1945: Manila is invaded by the Allies and taken on March 3.